 3 Hedge ineffectiveness is recognised in Other banking income.
+For the year ended 30 June 2020

 IBOR reform

 The Group has designated hedging relationships where hedged items and/or hedging instruments reference LIBOR.
 These rates are in the process of being transitioned to RFRs, as discussed in note 12.4.
 The table below provides more information on the hedge accounting relationships that are impacted by IBOR reform.